 The trouble is, this traditional process is slow, expensive, difficult to measure success and quite honestly outdated.
 And so, the University of Leicester were on the lookout for a solution that saved time, effort and cost, effectively removing friction from the traditional international recruitment process.

-students just didn’t seem to feel comfortable talking on the phone…
+Students just didn’t seem to feel comfortable talking on the phone…

 It was clear that a more immediate and technologically-advanced solution was required and so the team implemented the Meet & Engage live chat platform.

-The University of Leicester scheduled regular one-to-one live chats with prospective international students providing a platform for them to easily ask questions through something that feels familiar and less standoffish than email and telephone conversations but also allows them to receive immediate answers and responses.
+The University of Leicester scheduled regular 1-2-1 live chats with prospective international students providing a platform for them to easily ask questions through something that feels familiar and less standoffish than email and telephone conversations but also, allows them to receive immediate answers and responses.

 “The one-to-one chats allow prospective students to ask us multiple questions and get the answers they want there and then.
 We have found that they are also more open in their questions to us,” Felicity explained.

 “The most common queries we get are around scholarships and accommodation but, in fact, they are mostly about the practicalities of studying abroad and what life will be like when they get here.
 We are able to provide them with answers to allay their concerns.”